0xLeo/gesture-mouse-control/README.md

 ### Brief
 Control computer cursor by using a webcam and gestures using geometric methods.
 No other equipment required.
 Still at early stage -- adding classes to get my job done.
 Functionality I need, as Python classes is:
-- [ ] Adaptive skin detector - in progress
+- [ ] Adaptive skin detector - in progress + grabcut?
 - [x] Interactive image cropper to extract a skin sample (MouseRoi.py)
 - [x] Lucas-Kanade tracker to track hand features (LkTracker.py)
 - [ ] Contour, convex hull finder, gesture estimator